Expected value in sports betting, or EV, is a great way to find value bets.

 It shows how much value is in the bet.

-Bets with +EV are usually good value; bets with -EV are usually poor value.
++EV bets are usually good value; -EV bets are usually poor value.

 Further, EV helps to sift through things you already know.